Odelola/Odelola/README.md

 - 👋 Hi, I’m @Odelola
 - 👀 I’m a Creative Web Developer, working with HTML/CSS, NextJS/NuxtJS to bring UI to life
 - 🌱 I’m currently learning React Native, ThreeJS, Flutter.
-- 💞️ I’m look forward to work on great projects, and collaboratte with more people.
+- 💞️ I look forward to work on great projects, and collaboratte with more people.
 - 📫 You can reach me at hello.odelola@gmail.com

 <!---